Getting from Arlanda Airport to Stockholm city

 That said, a taxi might be worth considering if you’re sharing the journey with a few friends, or have a lot of luggage and want to avoid carrying your bags onto a bus or a train.

-To find a cab simply head to the rank outside the airport.
-Try to agree a price with the driver at the front of the queue.
+If there are no contracted taxis, try to agree a price with the driver at the front of the queue.
 If the first person you speak with won’t give you a fixed price (fast pris in Swedish) just try another driver.

 Uber fares are pretty much identical to regular taxis, so unless you have a good coupon code you won’t save a lot of cash.